 $ 75.00This "pencil" is "Chief Wolf Robe," a noble Cheyenne who was drawn using a photograph for reference taken by photographer, Frank A. Rinehart in 1898.

 $ 55.00This is a pencil of "Freckled Face," an Arapaho Indian.
 She is also the wife of "Little Bird", one of Karchners' other studies.
 Photographer Frank A. Rinehart (1862-1928) took the photo used for reference.
 The photograph was taken in the year 1898.

 $ 75.00Horse Capture was born near Milk River, Montana, in 1858.
 His tribe, the Atsina, commonly designated Gros Ventres of the Prairie, are of the Algonquian stock and a branch of the Arapaho.
 Their name for themselves is Aaninen, Atsina being their Blackfoot name.

 $ 55.00This is a "pencil" of "Jack Red Cloud," the Son of the renowned Chief Red Cloud.
 Jack Red Cloud was an Ogallala chief and an esteemed warrior and orator.
-A band of the Lakota or Teton Sioux tribe, the Ogallala inhabited the North American Plains and Prairies region west of the Missouri River, and were primarily hunters.
+A band of the Lakota or Teton Sioux tribe, the Ogallala inhabited the North American Plains and Prairies region west of the Missouri River.
 The photo used for reference was taken by Edward Sheriff Curtis, circa 1890s.

 $ 55.00This is a "pencil" of "Little Bird" an Arapaho which was drawn using a photograph for reference taken by photographer, Frank A. Rinehart.